FULL EVENT SCHEDULE

 3:15: Fred Harvey for Foodies: NMSU Culinary Anthropologist Lois Stanton explores the cultural meanings of Fred Harvey cooking, as the company’s restaurant and dining car chefs brought regional cuisine and ingredients to the nation, and the world’s cuisines to the southwest

 FRED HARVEY FOODIE DINNER!
+SOLD OUT!

 Saturday, Nov.
 3, 2018, 6:00pm, La Terraza at La Fonda on the Plaza, SF, NM